lyqht/deepL-demo/README.md

 <p translate="no">Rust</p>
 ```

 However, if the HTML element that should not be translated is a nested child, the element will get translated.
-In the fact,

 > en
 > ```